Chapter 9: Misconduct, Performance Improvement Counseling, and Disciplinary Action

 - Possessing an unauthorized weapon on College time or premises

-- Threatening or hitting another person on College time or premises
+- Threatening or assaulting another person on College time or premises

 - Falsifying College records, including employment application and time records